Quicksi-CLI/quicksi/CONTRIBUTING.md

 ## New framework with a new starter
 > This will take a little bit of configuration, but we'll make it faster for you:

-- Create a new folder for the new framework in the respective Programming language folder and add your new and very first starter for that framework.
+- Create a new folder for the new framework in the respective Programming language folder and add in the very first starter for that framework.

 - Next, add an extra condition, in src/index.ts file

-- Between `line 14 - line 24`, create a variable and point it to the path of the new framework you created:
+- Create a variable and point it to the path of the new framework you created:
 ```bash
 e.g

 const REACTJS = fs.readdirSync(path.join(__dirname, 'templates/<the programming language you created it on>/<your new framework>'));
 ```

-- The last, between `line 101 - line 143`, kindly add a new condition for your new framework, read the comments to know where to add them:
+- The last, kindly add a new condition for your new framework, read the comments to know where to add them:

 -
+for example:

 ```bash
   {